joefiorini/vruby/README.md

 vruby install
 ```

-or a specific version with:
+This command will look to a `.ruby-version` file if one exists in the current working directory, or default to `$default_ruby_version`.
+You can override this behavior by specifying a version with:

 ```
 vruby install $VERSION